 Inspectors should evaluate whether licensee actions appear to be appropriate for the circumstances of the issue being targeted.
 For example, if the safety culture assessment detected deeper organizational problems, such as potential departmental SCWE issues, the licensee should typically take more substantial actions in response to the concern than simply providing a short training session on SCWE.
 Although short-term or limited-scope actions such as training or personnel changes can have positive impacts, effective corrective actions for producing lasting changes in organizational culture require a long-term focus.
 Discrete activities, such as communications (e.g., stand-downs and publication of policies) and training sessions, should be reinforced and evaluated for effectiveness.
 The licensee should have plans to monitor long-term progress and the capability and flexibility to make adjustments to corrective action plans as needed.

-If the licensee is crediting existing or action plans to resolve any weaknesses identified by the safety culture assessment, inspectors should ensure the appropriateness of this credit given the scope and depth of the safety culture assessment issues.
+If the licensee is crediting existing or previously-planned action plans to resolve any weaknesses identified by the safety culture assessment, inspectors should ensure the appropriateness of this credit given the scope and depth of the safety culture assessment issues.
 Although the issues may appear to be similar on the surface, insights from the safety culture assessment could indicate the need to expand or modify the preexisting action plans to thoroughly envelop the full scope and depth of the issues identified by the safety culture assessment, particularly because preexisting action plans could have contributed to the existing conditions.

 Depending on the timing of the inspection, inspectors should evaluate the licensee’s progress based on the types of corrective actions and their intended effects.
 The licensee may implement actions aimed at creating immediate changes or near-term improvements and other actions focused on long-term changes.
 It is important to note that some cultural changes may require several years or longer to develop, depending on the circumstances.
 However, short-term progress can be made and should be monitored.